Email me: idarose4mv at gmail dot com

 Ready to Work for our Future.

 I came to Mountain View over 25 years ago, setting my roots here because I believe in our ambitious, innovative city, with a small town heart, and a diverse, compassionate community, vibrant history, and commitment to solving big issues, values aligning with who I am.
-I’ve dedicated myself to working with my community to build the future we want, guided by the philosophy that cities can serve everyone, only when they are created by everyone, a belief I have held since studying city planning at UC Berkeley.
+I’ve dedicated myself to working with my community to build the future we want, guided by the philosophy that cities can serve everyone, only when they are created by everyone, a belief I have held since I studied city planning at UC Berkeley.

 I have built incredible breadth and depth of experience working across our community, understanding all the key issues and all the people and organizations who work together to make this city work.
 I have worked with virtually all our city staff leaders throughout my many projects.
 I am known for lifting up and balancing the voices of all people in our community; I’ve done it on advisory bodies, as a City of Mountain View mediator, as a board member, and as a community organizer.
 And I am known for getting things done.
 During the pandemic, the nonprofit I created within weeks of shelter in place, Appetite for Good, saving dozens of local restaurants while feeding hundreds and hundreds of our families.
 On the Environmental Sustainability Task Force, I wrote our top recommendation, to create an innovative Office of Sustainability, to actually achieve our climate goals.
 I then worked hard to get it implemented.
 I built a coalition that passed climate and people safe building codes in dozens of Bay Area jurisdictions.
 I built a new organization to unite thousands of community members to stand up for the protection of immigrants, children, health care, and women’s rights.
 And I’ve built my own successful business, helping other small businesses succeed, as well as educating youth and adults on leadership and entrepreneurship.

 I am running for City Council to continue to lift up the voices of everyone in our community, to unify us to create—together—the city we want with the quality of life we deserve, and to make an even bigger impact on the future of my community.
-We need to work on our future, to build the city that will serve us in 20 years and bound.
+We need to work on our future, to build the city that will serve us in 20 years and beyond.
 I have the experienced leadership we need, with a proven track record of getting big things done, and the new perspective and energy needed to make a big impact in Mountain View.

 IdaRose’s Priorities